manuq/agora-docs/about.md

 * Linux

     It's based on a typical Linux distribution.
-It allows to run native gtk applications using the broadway backend.

 ### Ports (planned)